Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 <img src="https://www.image-line.com/static/assets/nav-logo-fruit.41db863.png" alt="flp" width="50"/>

-Export multiple FL Studio projects (.flp files) to MP3 with batch rendering.
+Export multiple FL Studio projects (.flp files) to MP3.
 Detects projects across folders, lets you select specific files, and supports zipped loop package export — ideal for organizing, sharing, or publishing tracks efficiently.

 📱 Want your songs exported to your phone?
 Set your export folder to a cloud service like Google Drive or OneDrive.
 As long as you're signed in on your phone, your exported tracks will show up after export.